(general to all species)

 When planning a diet for an animal, the simple rationale to follow is to look at a wild equivalent species and study its diet.
 Broadly speaking, such a diet or similar is likely to be healthy for our domestic species.

 This clearly rules out animal or fish products from a herbivore’s diet.
 Nonetheless, a number of commercial feeds and supplements fly in the face of this simple wisdom.
-Added sugar, commonly in the form of molasses, also has an adverse effect on the bowel flora of horses, hence on digestion and metabolism and thereby on behaviour, immune capability and physical health (horses are primarily fibre digesters).
+Added sugar, commonly in the form of molasses, also has an adverse effect on the bowel flora of horses, hence on digestion and metabolism and thereby on behavior, immune capability and physical health (horses are primarily fibre digesters).
 Wild horses would not encounter cow’s milk in their natural habitat, the prairie, but it appears in several food and supplement products.
 Grazing should be on traditional pasture, not adulterated with agro-chemicals.
-The same applies to grass-based products (e.g. hay, haylage, dried grass, grass nuts), which should not have been fertilised with artificial nitrogen during growth.
+The same applies to grass-based products (e.g. hay, haylage, dried grass, grass nuts), which should not have been fertilized with artificial nitrogen during growth.

 The same logical thought process and biological principle can also be applied to the diet of a dog.
 We look at the wolf, the nearest obvious wild relative and use that as a model.
 Wolves are carnivores and scavengers, who eat killed prey and carrion but who also eat roots, fruit and herbage, along with the ingesta of their prey.
 This implies that the chewing of large chunks of raw meat and gnawing on bones is healthiest for dogs, in addition to other fresh dietary components e.g. vegetables (dogs have no nutritional requirement for grain starch and, in some, it may even be harmful).
 Depending upon the dog, the household and the family lifestyle, freshly killed animals from the road (fresh road kill) can also be used.